csc7/PP1_CI_TGC/README.md

 </details>
 <br><br>

-13. As a client, I want to know the size of the company, to check its evolution through time and infere if they are growing or they are not.
+13. As a client, I want to know the size of the company, to check its evolution through time and infer if they are growing or are not.

 | FEATURE | ACTION | EXPECTED RESULT | ACTUAL RESULT |
 | --- | --- | --- | --- |